-And, so, with these words from Pastor Reginald E. Bachus, "I Know He's Alright!" another chapter in Friendship's history begins.
+And, so, with these words from Pastor Reginald E. Bachus, "I Know He's Alright!" another chapter in Friendship's history has begun.

 Rev. Reginald E. Bachus became the 8th Pastor of the Friendship Baptist Church of Chicago in November 2006.
 Rev. Reginald Bachus, the son of Rev. C. L. Bachus, Pastor of Mt.
-Zion Baptist Church in Kansas City, Kansas and the 5th Vice President of the National Baptist Convention, comes to Friendship from First Regular Missionary Baptist Church in Lawrence, Kansas where he was the Pastor.
+Zion Baptist Church in Kansas City, Kansas, came to Friendship from First Regular Missionary Baptist Church in Lawrence, Kansas where he was the Pastor.
 Rev. Bachus' arrival to Chicago as the Pastor of Friendship Baptist Church was certainly a historical moment in the history of this great church.
 Rev. Bachus succeeds Rev. Dr. Shelvin Jerome Hall who served as Pastor for 51 years.

 MEN LICENSED TO PREACH